-Check the appropriate box on line 3 for the U.S. federal tax classification of the person whose name is entered on line 1.
-Check only one box on line 3.
+Check the appropriate box on line 3a for the U.S. federal tax classification of the person whose name is entered on line 1.
+Check only one box on line 3a.

-IF the entity/person on line 1 is a(n) . . .
-THEN check the box for . . . • Corporation Corporation • Individual Individual/sole proprietor or single-member LLC • Sole proprietorship, or • Single-member limited liability company (LLC) owned by an individual and disregarded for U.S. federal tax purposes. • LLC treated as a partnership for U.S. federal tax purposes, Limited liability company and enter the appropriate tax classification.
-(P= Partnership; C= C corporation; or S= S corporation) • LLC that has filed Form 8832 or 2553 to be taxed as a corporation, or • LLC that is disregarded as an entity separate from its owner but the owner is another LLC that is not disregarded for U.S. federal tax purposes. • Partnership Partnership • Trust/estate Trust/estate
+IF the entity/individual on line 1 is a(n) ...
+THEN check the box for ...

+• Corporation Corporation.

+• Individual or Individual/sole proprietor.

+• Sole proprietorship

+• LLC classified as a partnership for U.S. federal tax purposes or Limited liability company and enter the appropriate tax classification: P = Partnership, C = C corporation, or S = S corporation.

+• LLC that has filed Form 8832 or 2553 electing to be taxed as a corporation

+• Partnership Partnership.

+• Trust/estate Trust/estate.